mikus31/the-spoken-world/README.md

 Think about the importance of place names for a second.
 What we name our places matters deeply to all of us on a local level.
 It speaks to our culture, and it tells the rest of the world something about us.
 But how we pronounce our places is just as important too, and indicative of our geographical identity.

 For example, take the city of New Orleans.
-There are a number of pronunciations out in the world, including:
+There are a number of pronunciations of New Orleans out there in the world, including:

 * new or-leens
 * new or-lee-ins